lucasquemelli/cardio_catch_disease/README.md

 1. Each diagnosis costs about $1000,00.
 2. The price will vary according to the precision: the customer pays $500.00 for every 5% accuracy above 50%.
 3. If the diagnostic precision is 50% or below, the customer doesn't pay for it.

+**Purpose**

+---

+We must incease the diagnosis precision and make it more stable.
+To do it, we built a classification model to predict the cardiovascular diseases.

+**Business Questions**

+---

+1. What are the accuracy and the precision of the model?
+2. How much profit will Cardio Catch Disease have after the project?
+3. How reliable is our result?